simonsmith/simonsmith.io/src/markdown/improving-terminal-experience/index.md

 so here are a few of my personal recommendations:

 * [zsh-completions](https://github.com/zsh-users/zsh-completions) This should
-almost be a mandatory plugin.
+almost be a default plugin.
 Dozens of tab completions for various tools.

 * [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) -
-Top feature is highlighting valid commands in green as you type.
+My favourite feature is highlighting valid commands in green as you type.

 * [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) -
 This will offer a suggestion as a command is typed.
 I recommend changing the